LuthesGurley/PersonalHealthDashboard/README.md

 The Personal Health Dashboard was developed with the following goals:
 - **Health Tracking**: Allow users to easily log diet and vital statistics.
-- **Data Visualization**: Provide intuitive charts to monitor health trends, like weight changes.
+- **Data Visualization**: Provide intuitive table display to monitor health trends, like weight changes.
 - **Privacy and Security**: Keep all data local to the user’s machine for full control.
 - **Automation**: Streamline development, testing, and deployment with a CI/CD pipeline.
 - **Modular Design**: Separate frontend, backend, and database for maintainability.